defeo/ss-isogeny-software/README.md

 > Nov 2011, Taipei, Taiwan.
 Springer, LNCS 7071, pp. 19-34, 2011.

 > L. De Feo, D. Jao and J. Plût, Towards quantum-resistant
-> cryptosystems from supersingular elliptic curve isogenies.
-To appear
+> cryptosystems from supersingular elliptic curve isogenies.  *Journal
-> in *Journal of Mathematical Cryptology*.
+> of Mathematical Cryptology*, 8(3), pp. 209-247.
+De Gruyter, 2014.

-**WARNING:** This code is diffused for research purposes.
+**WARNING:** This code is distributed for research purposes.
 It is still experimental and may easily break.

 Installation